TechieTeee/GCP-Perform-Foundational-Data-ML-and-AI-Tasks/README.md

 Lab on GCP Natural Language API and CLI Inside SSH, Used Description of Historical Art Work for Practicing NLP Analysis in GCP

 ## Objectives Covered
-- Created an API key
-- Created an NLP API request
-- Called the NLP API request
 - Syntax Analysis
 - Entity Recognition
 - Sentiment Analysis